 The meeting must be minuted.
-The minutes must be confidential and not distributed to anyone outside of the subcommittee.
+The minutes must be confidential.
+(If you are a u3a that publishes your minutes these MUST NOT be published on your websites or distributed to anyone outside of the subcommittee.)

 This subcommittee will then consider the matter, taking into account any mitigating circumstances and agree what action to take.
 They should record their decision and give reasons for the decision based on the factual information provided in the statements and verbal reports provided.